by Sarah Roarockit | Jan 10, 2017 | News/events

 Fred Pugnat, 42 ans, Je suis de Paris, mais cela fait 18 ans que je vis à Valencia en Espagne.

 J´ai repris le skate il y a deux ans, après une période d´arrêt de plus de 20 ans, le jour où mon fils m´a dit qu´il voulait un skate.
 Ce fut le déclic, une Street Axe de Eléphant Skateboards, une paire d´Indy, roues Bones, construction d´une mini dans le jardin et c´était reparti !! beaucoup de choses ont changé…les chutes sont plus douloureuses qu´avant !
 J´ai suivi l´évolution du skate, car les meilleurs moments de ma vie je les aient passé sur une planche à roulettes (faut pas que ma femme lise ça !)
-(Rires)fred
+(Rires)

 Pourrais-tu nous dire pourquoi et comment tu es arrivé à travailler le bois et surtout les skateboards !